joaothe/webList/README.md

 # webList

+Front-end ReactJS project
-React project
+Back-end NodeJS project

+Open a terminal and run:

 -  mongod
--  npm run dev on backend folder
--  npm run dev on frontend folder

-If your local server is already in use, run sudo killall -15 mongod.
+   If you have some problem running mongod like "your local server is already in use", run sudo killall -15 mongod.

+-  npm run dev (inside backend folder)

+-  npm run dev (inside frontend folder)